-Nikki is a teaching fellow on the Master of Social Work programme and shares responsibility for practice placements and practice education with Jane Wistow.
-Nikki is a registered social worker; completing the Master of Social Work Programme at Durham in 2019 with Distinction.
-Nikki has 16 years experience working and volunteering for various women and children's organisations and is currently director of the County Durham charity SENDA.
-In this role Nikki supports disabled children and their families.
+Nikki is an assistant professor in the Department of Sociology and works across the department in Criminology, Sociology and Social Work.
+She is a registered social worker; completing the Master of Social Work Programme at Durham in 2019 with Distinction.
+Nikki has 16 years experience working and volunteering for various women and children's organisations and embeds this experience in her teaching.

 - Centre for Research into Violence and Abuse

 - Centre for Social Justice and Community Action

 Convenor: Practice Education Stage 1- SOCI30220